 “It would be a relief from the pain, relief from the guilt.
 My parents hated me anyways.”

 “Pain?
 Suicide is a sin.
 Think of what awaits you if you had committed suicide.”
 Miranda wrote down the bible verse on a sheet of ripped notebook paper.
 “Read this,” she said.

 “What makes you think your parents don’t like you?”
 Miranda asked softly.
-She felt like she was talking to someone hanging by a thread, a delicate thread.
 Miranda listened carefully and intently as he told her his story.
 Miranda would insert her advice occasionally, however she mostly just listened.

 The next day the boy said that it was nice talking to her, and that he had read the bible verse.
 He said, “Thanks.”

 Miranda realized that she had passed on Tiffany’s message.
 Tiffany truly had not died in vain.